A thousand thoughts flood my thinking space.

 in Bafata, year in and year out,

 and the women took her fruit

 to make a tarty drink – cabaceira!

 The memory of the taste of it

 This tree has seen generations

 come and go.
 Mostly go.

 She continues giving up her fruit,

-and witnesses everything.
+in season, and witnesses everything.

 the lady from Gabu